 Business Valuation for Succession & Exit Planning

-This page addresses how business valuations are used in Succession Planning & Exit Strategies.
+This page addresses how Business Valuations are used in Succession Planning & Exit Strategies.

 Succession planning involves the transition of ownership and control of a business, whether to family members, internal management, or third-party buyers.
 A business valuation provides the foundation for these decisions by establishing a clear and defensible understanding of value.